 - a copy of the written constitution of the neighbourhood forum

 - the name of the neighbourhood area to which the designation relates

 - contact details for at least one member of the neighbourhood forum

-If we refuses to designate a neighbourhood area and forum, we will publish on our website:
+If we refuse to designate a neighbourhood area and forum, we will publish on our website:

 - a ‘refusal statement’ setting out the Council’s decision and reasons for making that decision

 - details of where and when the refusal statement can be inspected